Characters of the Tekken series: Panda

 Panda is, as her name implies, always depicted as a giant panda with pink or orange glowing bands and a green holster wrapped around her shoulder.
 The holster has grass inside of it.
 Since her introduction, she has always been a palette swap of Kuma, and thus has the same move set as him.
 In Tekken Tag Tournament 2, she is separated from Kuma and is given her own slot, even though she still has the same move set as Kuma's.
 They have the same moves, stance, and animations (shown before and after a fight), but their endings are always, in some way, different.
 However, their animations (shown before and after a fight) are differentiated in Tekken Tag Tournament 2, then followed by Tekken 7, where their movesets are identical except for their Rage Arts.
 Starting in Tekken 8, the bears begin to differ in fighting style somewhat as their styles begin to be more influenced by their respective owners.

 Panda is the pet of Ling Xiaoyu in the games since Tekken 3.
 Kuma is in love with Panda, but she is not interested in him romantically.
-Panda is cared for at Ling Xiaoyu's high school.
-To participate in the tournament, Ling moved to the Mishima Industrial College in Japan.
+Panda is cared for at Xiaoyu's high school.
+To participate in the tournament, Xiaoyu moved to the Mishima Industrial College in Japan.
 Heihachi taught Panda advanced bear fighting so that she could act as a bodyguard for Xiaoyu throughout the series.
 It is also revealed in Tekken 8 that Panda is a skilled fashion designer and being responsible for making Xiaoyu's new outfit for this game.